 This approach involves educating parents, teachers and the child about ADHD, training parents and teachers to use appropriate behavioural and academic interventions at school and at home, accommodating the child in the classroom and possibly providing medication, counselling and social skills training.

 There are many prescription medication options currently available for the treatment of ADHD.
 These prescription drugs act to normalise the imbalance in the brain’s neurotransmitter chemicals.
-Stimulants such as ritalin and dexamphetamine are the most common forms of medical treatment.

 Medication does not cure ADHD in children but can help to control the symptoms.
 In most children, it can provide a short-term decrease in the characteristic behaviours of inattention, impulsivity and hyperactivity, but does not increase knowledge, improve academic skill or social adjustment.